Dehradun: Heritage canal network

 There was once an extensive canal network in the city, which irrigated many surrounding villages and produced a cooler microclimate in the region.
-The earliest canal, Rajpur canal, was laid in the 17th century.
-After Dehradun became the state capital in 2000, most of the heritage canals were covered or demolished to widen the city roads.
+The earliest canal, Rajpur canal, was laid in the 17th century but after Dehradun became the state capital in 2000, most of the heritage canals were covered or demolished to widen the city roads.
+Within 15 years after becoming state capital, almost all of the canal system across Dehradun city has been demolished or covered.
+Outskirts of dehradun and around lacchiwala, Maldevta. etc still have a few canal systems uncoverd.
 Environmental groups have campaigned for the revival of the network, citing its benefit for the city's ecology, aesthetics, microclimate and built environment.